Birth Small Talk

 Moving from blame to reform

-It is easy to lay the blame for women not being given information or choice about fetal heart rate monitoring at the feet of the individual clinician.
+It is easy to lay the blame for women not being given information or choice about fetal heart rate monitoring at the feet of the individual maternity professional.
 We sometimes even blame birthing women for not having been proactive in educating themselves and communicating clearly.
-But as the research reviewed in this post including our own has illustrated, bad guideline design exerts strong pressure on clinicians to behave in a way that limits women’s autonomy.
+But as the research shows, guideline design exerts strong pressure on clinicians to behave in a way that limits women’s autonomy.
 This is a system problem, not a people problem.
 The solution should never need birthing women to turn up to care with a degree in critical analysis of research, armed with a birth plan, a doula, and a medical defence lawyer on speed-dial to get what they want.
 The solution is also not to ask maternity professionals to try harder.
 The solution is to have a good long hard look at our guidelines and fix them.

 References